-This can result in an increasingly higher power cost.
+This overworking can result in an increasingly higher power cost.
 Another common cause of a high power bill is when the check valve in the well goes bad.
 This allows water from the pressure tank to stream back down into the well.
-This enables water from your pressure tank to flow back down into the well, which then reduces pressure and signals to the pressure switch to turn the pump on again and pressurize the pressure tank.
-This on and off cycle may occur every few minutes and essentially allow the well pump to run practically 24 hours a day, causing a high power bill.
+This enables water from your pressure tank to flow back down into the well, reducing pressure and signals to the pressure switch to turn the pump on again and pressurize the pressure tank.
+This on and off-cycle may occur every few minutes and essentially allow the well pump to run practically 24 hours a day, causing a high power bill.

-This can be caused by a leak in the home so the well pump is continuously running.
-It can also be due to corrosion of well casing, liner or screen, causing holes.
+A leak in the home can cause this water well problem, so the well pump continuously runs.
+It can also be due to corrosion of the water well casing, liner, or screen, causing holes.
 Holes can allow water of undesirable quality to enter the well.
-Look for leaking toilet flush valves, reverse osmosis systems, iron filters, and other backwashing filter systems that may be malfunctioning.
+Look for leaking toilet flush valves, reverse osmosis systems, iron filters, and other backwashing filter systems that may malfunction.

 What to check for:

 - Change in water quality, often coupled with the sudden appearance of sediment in the water.

 - Failure of the annulus or casing seal

 - Change in water quality such as color, odor (e.g., rotten egg), or taste.
 Check inside of toilet tank for slime buildup and inspect the pump.

 - Changes in water quality as indicated by color, odor, or taste.
 Compare results from regular water analyses for changes.

 - Increase in constituents such as hardness, iron, manganese, and sulfate.
 Compare results from original water analyses for changes.
 Taste and color changes in the water may also occur.